-In Michaelmas term, members of the Library’s Teaching & Research Support team were delighted to attend a seminar showcasing work created by third-year Drama students as part of the module "Studies in Samuel Beckett: Beckett Beyond".
+In Michaelmas term 2022, members of the Library’s Teaching & Research Support team were delighted to attend a seminar showcasing work created by third-year Drama students as part of the module "Studies in Samuel Beckett: Beckett Beyond".

-Library colleagues were extremely impressed by the students’ enthusiasm and intrigued to gain an insight into their research journeys.
+Library colleagues have been extremely impressed by the students’ enthusiasm and intrigued to gain an insight into their research journeys.

 One student acknowledged a challenge most researchers can identify with - “how was I going to avoid falling down a research hole?”
 Another reflected that they didn’t know “how they were going to confine all that research into eight pages of a zine”.
 The result is a collection of beautifully crafted zines that capture the students’ creativity and speak to the Trinity Graduate Attributes ‘to think independently and to communicate effectively'.